AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/download-the-adobe-analytics-implementation-playbook.md

 ## Properties Tab

-**WHAT:** A properties document should list all your digital properties - websites, mobile apps, other tools (chat, feedback, etc.), whether those properties are tagged with [!DNL Adobe] [!DNL Analytics] or not.
+**WHAT:** A properties document should list all your digital properties - websites, mobile apps, other tools (chat, feedback, etc.), whether those properties are tagged with [!DNL Adobe Analytics] or not.
 This should serve as a centralized, living document across business and tech users.

-**WHY:** This will give you a clear view of your user's journey across all your digital properties, and what [!DNL Adobe] [!DNL Analytics] does and doesn't cover so you can begin to prioritize adding tagging to any properties where it is missing.
+**WHY:** This will give you a clear view of your user's journey across all your digital properties, and what [!DNL Adobe Analytics] does and doesn't cover so you can begin to prioritize adding tagging to any properties where it is missing.
 By laying out your digital ecosystem in this manner, you can identify potential opportunities in tagging strategy to gain a full view of your user's journey.
 For example - do you need a global report suite to track across multiple domains/sites?
 Is there a visitor ID handoff needed between domains or app to hybrid experience?
 Do internal URL filters need to be updated for cross-domain tracking?

 **HOW:** Identify an owner of the doc to provide governance and a single source of responsibility for managing updates.
 List the following on the properties tab: